minibasehq/minibase/README.md

 ## What is Minibase?

 Minibase is an application backend alternative to Supabase and Firebase.
-It uses an API gateway to Postgres-access tools.
-The default setup includes a REST API (PostgREST), but components can be added and swapped out as needed.
+It uses an API gateway to access Postgres via middleware.
+The default setup includes a PostgREST API, but components can be added and swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />